-OK.
-You should now see the port that you wish to print to and click Print to the following port setting of the printer driver.
+Enter the IP address of the printer that you wish to print to and click OK.
+You should now see the port that you have just created in the Print to the following port setting of the printer driver.

-- 1 Visit http://solutions.brother.com for more information on network printing. - 2 Refer to chapter 10 of this User's Guide to learn how to configure the IP address of the printer.
+- 1 Visit http://solutions.brother.com for more information on network printing. - 2 Refer to chapter 9 of this User's Guide to learn how to configure the IP address of the printer.

-How to Print Using NetBIOS in Windows® 95/98/Me/2000/XP, Windows NT®4.0, LAN Server and OS/2 Warp Server
+How to Print Using NetBIOS in Windows[®] 95/98/Me/2000/XP, Windows NT[®]4.0, LAN Server and OS/2 Warp Server